Emzeelion999/PulsarDAO-Contract/doc/README.md

 Coin rates which the gauge is getting depends on current inflation rate, and gauge _type weights_ (which get voted on in Aragon).
 Each user gets inflation proportional to his LP tokens locked.
-Additionally, the rewards could be _boosted_ by up to factor of 2.5 if user vote-locks tokens for Curve governance in _VotingEscrow_.
+Additionally, the rewards could be _boosted_ by up to factor of 2.5 if user vote-locks tokens for Pulsar governance in _VotingEscrow_.

 The user _does not_ require to periodically check in.
 We describe how this is